 From the date we receive your invention disclosures, it takes approximately 2 weeks for us to prepare the initial draft of your nonprovisional patent application.
 We will send you the initial draft and invite your comments and suggested edits.

 The back-and-forth reviewing and revising process can take an additional week or two.
 As soon as we receive your comments, we typically send a revised draft in one or two business days.
 In most cases, we are able to finalize a nonprovisional application with one or two revisions.
 So expect the overall process to take 1 month.

 At no additional cost, we can expedite the drafting of your utility patent application if you need it sooner.

 When can you say patent pending?

-Assuming that a provisional patent application had not been previously filed, the client may indicate that a product or service discussed in the non-provisional application is patent pending as soon as the application is filed with the USPTO.
+You may indicate that a product or service discussed in a patent application is patent pending as soon as the application is filed with the USPTO.

-The cost of the initial filing of a non-provisional application can vary widely even within the same firm depending upon the complexity of the subject matter and the length of the application.
-In our firm, we provide flat rate estimates for the initial drafting and filing of non-provisional applications, which can range from $7,000 to over $17,000.
-You should also factor USPTO filing fees and illustrator fees which can easily add at least another $1,000.
+The cost of the initial filing of a nonprovisional utility application can vary widely even within the same firm depending upon the complexity of the subject matter and the length of the application.
+In our firm, we provide flat rate estimates for the initial drafting and filing of non-provisional applications, which can range from $6,500 to over $16,000.
+You should also factor USPTO filing fees and illustrator fees which can easily add at least another $1,100.